notCJR/burunyu/README.md

 # Burunyu~~~~~
-I have spent way to much time on this
+I have spent way to0 much time on this